uswds/uswds-site/_components/form-controls/06-date-range-picker.md

 {:.usa-content-list}

-- **Initialization properties.**  There are properties available that will update the component during initialization.
-These properties must be set before the component is initialized in order to have an affect.
+- **Initialization properties.** The following properties update the component during initialization.
+These properties must be set before the component is initialized in order to have an effect.

 | property | element | effect |
 | --- | --- | ---